ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 If `use_minimalistic_part_header_in_zookeeper = 1`, then [replicated](../table_engines/replication.md) tables store the headers of the data parts compactly using a single `znode`.
 If the table contains many columns, this storage method significantly reduces the volume of the data stored in Zookeeper.

 !!! attention
-    After applying `use_minimalistic_part_header_in_zookeeper = 1`, you can't degrade the ClickHouse server to a version that doesn't support this setting.
+    After applying `use_minimalistic_part_header_in_zookeeper = 1`, you can't downgrade the ClickHouse server to a version that doesn't support this setting.
 Be careful when upgrading ClickHouse on servers in a cluster.
 Don't upgrade all the servers at once.
 It is safer to test new versions of ClickHouse in a test environment, or on just a few servers of a cluster.

     Data part headers already stored with this setting can't be restored to their previous (non-compact) representation.